siosios/Netdata-on-Ipfire/README.md

 # Netdata-on-Ipfire
-Build scripts for Ipfire to create a Netdata package (thanks to ipfire and ummeegge - the original creator)
+Build scripts for Ipfire to create a Netdata package (thanks to ummeegge - the original creator)

 First setup your build enviroment per the instructions at https://wiki.ipfire.org/devel/ipfire-2-x/build-howto, you should end up with a folder called ipfire-2.x